 Rob your retirement?

 Regardless of which college funding strategy you use, however, it should not come at the expense of your own financial well-being.

-Financial advisors generally agree that tapping your tax-deferred 401(k) account or IRA, in all but the most dire of circumstances, can seriously compromise your long-term financial stability — which does no one in your family any favors.
+Financial professionals generally agree that tapping your tax-deferred 401(k) account or IRA, in all but the most dire of circumstances, can seriously compromise your long-term financial stability — which does no one in your family any favors.

 “Your kids can always take student loans or apply for a scholarship for college, but you can’t borrow money for your own retirement,” said Velicki.
 “People forget about the value of compounded growth, which only happens with time.
 You can save more for your retirement as you age, or potentially increase your rate of return, but you can never create more time.”

 Velicki adds that the greatest gift parents can give their kids is to provide for their own retirement needs first, thus ensuring they don’t become a financial burden later on.

 Yet, a surprising number of families still prioritize their kid’s college education over retirement savings.

 Results from the MassMutual College Savings Study reveal one-fifth of families who expect their kids to obtain a college degree will rely on their retirement savings as a top strategy for paying the bills.